zendaayaa/Soccer/aztec/CMS_README.md

 ### Social Media Icon (SVG):
 Use the SVG icons from Font Awesome, Heroicons, or your preferred icon library.

+## Troubleshooting

+### Content types not showing in Roles & Permissions?
+- Make sure you've restarted Strapi completely
+- Check the terminal for any error messages
+- Verify all files were created correctly
+- Try rebuilding: `npm run build` or `yarn build`

+### Database issues?
+Your SQLite database is located at: `.tmp/data.db`
+If you need to start fresh:
+1. Stop Strapi
+2. Delete `.tmp/data.db`
+3. Restart Strapi

 ## Backup Your Data
-Your SQLite database is located at: `.tmp/data.db` Make sure to backup this file regularly!
+Make sure to backup your `.tmp/data.db` file regularly!